Starting your own private home care business can be a very rewarding experience, both personally and financially.

 Professional caregivers may provide in-home services that are medical or non-medical.
 Either type of caregiving business may offer a variety of potential services.

-If you operate a medical caregiving company, you’ll need to hire qualified nurses, physical or occupational therapists, and other medical professionals.
+If you operate a medical caregiving company, you’ll need to hire qualified nurses, certified nursing assistants, physical or occupational therapists, and other medical professionals.
 This will likely be in addition to the more basic caregiving duties.

 Non-medical in-home caregiving, on the other hand, may include helping with activities of daily living like bathing, dressing, eating, getting in or out of a bed or chair, moving around, and using the bathroom.
 It may also include services like giving eye drops.